I was recently asked if engineers or other members of the scrum team would get value from a Certified Scrum Product Owner workshop.

 - How scrum works and how to use it effectively

-- How to build shared understanding of the requirements between stakeholders and the development team so that the team builds the right thing
+- How to build shared understanding of the requirements between stakeholders and the development team so the team builds the right thing

 - How to identify and focus the team’s efforts on the most valuable deliverables